zcash/halo2/book/src/background/groups.md

 discrete logarithm $a$ from $A = [a]G$ or $b$ from $B = [b]G,$ which we assume to be computationally infeasible in $\mathbb{F}_p^\times.$

-More generally, protocols that use similar ideas to Diffie-Hellman are used throughout cryptography.
+More generally, protocols that use similar ideas to Diffie–Hellman are used throughout cryptography.
 One way of instantiating a cryptographic group is as an [elliptic curve](curves.md).
 Before we go into detail on elliptic curves, we'll describe some algorithms that can be used for any group.